kinghuthman/recipeApp/README.md

 Event delegation will be needed as there isn't anywhere to attach the event listeners if the pagination buttons are not yet there when the page is loaded.
 The concept is to attach the listener to an element that is already there, and then try to figure out where the event happened and then take action based on that.

 class resultspages is the element that is already avaiable at load, and that is where the event handler is placed.
-Use the closest method to select the entire button instead of the icon or text within the button itself in order to trigger the event lisener.
+Use the closest method to select the entire button instead of the icon or text within the button itself in order to trigger the event listener.

 All that is left is to use the renderResults method in the controller and call it but specifying the page this time.
 Previous functions are also used to clearout the results.

 ---

 ---

+BUILDING THE RECIPE MODEL

+---

+Each recipe is identified by an ID, and based on that ID, it is possible to make ajax calls to get the rest of the data for the recipe.

+Made the ajax call using the getRecipe method within the Recipe object/class.
+The recipe class takes in an ID and then uses the getRecipe method to get that specific recipe.
+From there, all of the information about that recipe/id is returned as a promise.
+Then we can save whatever properties/information we need to the object, using the 'this' keyword.

+Adding the cooking time and amount of servings methods to the Recipe model as well.

+Assuming there needs to be 15 mins for every 3 ingredients.
+Calculate how many 15 minute periods there is.
+Number of ingredients divided by 3 and then rounded up to the highest integer = periods.
+The time is periods multiplied by 15.